-St Hugh's aims to provide a secure, happy environment, promoting the welfare of all pupils and enabling them to gain confidence.
+St Hugh's aims to provide a secure, happy environment, promoting the wellbeing of all pupils and enabling them to gain confidence.

 - To develop a moral and spiritual awareness in pupils and to lead them to value themselves and others.